-UNLIMITED: Not reusable (but ignore these if PASSWORD_REUSE_TIME is also UNLIMITED)
+UNLIMITED: Not reusable (However, if PASSWORD_REUSE_TIME is also UNLIMITED, the password can be reused without restriction)

 Both PASSWORD_REUSE_TIME and PASSWORD_REUSE_MAX constraints must be met to reuse passwords.

 For example, if you specify PASSWORD_REUSE_TIME = 30, PASSWORD_REUSE_MAX = 10, a certain password can be reused if 30 days have passed since the update time and the password has been updated 10 times or more.
 When password update fails due to these parameters, the SQLSTATE will be "22023: invalid_parameter_value".